 Jointly Sponsored Training Systems In American Industries

 This paper examines recent developments in credentialing in jointly sponsored training and qualifications systems across the United States.
-This paper builds on previous work on building trades joint apprenticeship and training programs, which describes their structure and activities and documents their superior performance over programs unilaterally operated by employers.
-Jointly sponsored training programs are not common in the U.S., but strong programs are found in the building trades where they serve important roles in preparing and qualifying the skilled craft workers.
+This paper builds on previous work on building trades joint apprenticeship and training programs, describes their structure and activities, and documents their superior performance.

-International Transportation Learning Center (with Robert W. Glover, the University of Texas at Austin)
+Written in collaboration with Robert W. Glover, the University of Texas at Austin.

 February 2009